 Robin Hood (1922) Director: Allan Dwan

 Robin Hood is a notable epic of the silent era.
 The title was actually copyrighted in 1922 as “Douglas Fairbanks in Robin Hood.”
-It was one of the most expensive films of the 1920s with a budget some estimate to be as much as $1,000,000.
-It was the first film to be premiered at Grauman’s Egyptian Theatre in Hollywood, California.
-Admission was $5 per person, an expensive price, when it opened on October 18, 1922.
+It was one of the most expensive films of the 1920s with a budget estimated to be as much as $1,000,000.
+It was the first film to premier at Grauman’s Egyptian Theatre in Hollywood, California.
+Admission was $5 per person, an expensive price when it opened on October 18, 1922.
 The film was not shown in any other Los Angeles theatre during that year.
-It runs at over 2 hours in length.
+It runs over 2 hours long.

 This was not the first Robin Hood film, as there were several earlier silent films, one shot in the woods of Fort Lee, New Jersey.
 The film was produced by Fairbanks through his own company, and distributed by United Artists, his joint partnership with Pickford, Chaplin, and Griffith.
 Robin Hood has been called Fairbanks’s most important film.
 It was Fairbanks’s third swashbuckling film.
 Fairbanks lays the seed for an exuberant and acrobatic Robin Hood that is not again attempted until Errol Flynn in 1938.